FAQ 2024: Who Pays For a DBS Check?

 Who Pays For A DBS Check: Employers

-In general, The responsibility of paying for DBS checks the employer or organisation that requires the check.
-Because DBS checks are legally required for the purposes of safeguarding vulnerable groups or ensuring public safety, it’s treated as a cost of doing business.
+In most cases, the responsibility of paying for DBS checks falls to the employer or organisation requesting the check.
+Because DBS checks are legally required for the purposes of safeguarding vulnerable groups, they are viewed as a cost of doing business.

 However, there is no legal requirement for the employer to cover DBS costs.
 It is their decision if they want the applicant to pay, and for some types of employers, (such as staffing agencies) this is the norm.